 In my post from two weeks ago that was an update on my life, I shared how I got accepted to Montana State University‘s MS/DI program for my dietetic internship.
-Today I thought I’d explain what to do the summer before applying to your dietetic internship, so you can get accepted.
+Today I thought I’d explain what you should do the summer before applying to your dietetic internship, so you can get accepted.

 The main reason I started this blog was as a way to help you easily learn more about dietetic internships.
 I also did it to motivate myself to learn about and work through the process of getting into one.
-I spent the spring of my junior year just creating and getting a feel for the blog and learning about internships.
-Then during the summer, I worked through these three tips on myself!
+I spent the spring of my junior year just creating and getting a feel for the blog and learning about the different internships.
+Then during the summer, I worked through these three tips myself!

 Tip #1: Know What You Want in an Internship

 During the summer, I gave myself permission to process what I’d taken in the last three years.
-Not at on an academic level, but on a personal one.
+Not on an academic level, but on a personal one.
 I thought about things like:

 - Who I had become

 - What I had enjoyed learning and doing in class and life

 Other important things to consider are:

 - Is there an area of dietetics you’re dead set on making your career in?
 If so, make sure you look at internships with a concentration or rotation in that area.